rackerlabs/docs-cloud-load-balancers/api-docs/cloud-load-balancers-v2/getting-started/examples/create-load-balancer.rst

 You use the create load balancer API call (``POST /loadbalancers``) to create a load balancer with the configuration that you specify.

-In this case, assume that you want to create a load balancer with the following configuration:
+Assume that you want to create a load balancer with the following configuration:

 -  ``name`` is ``loadbalancer1``.